micheles/micheles.github.io/_posts/2017-05-02-hazard-outputs.md

 ---------------------------------

-Let's consider the SHARE computation for Europe: 7 years ago, at the beginning of the engine, it was an impossibly large computations that could not be
+Let's consider the SHARE computation for Europe: 7 years ago, at the beginning of the engine, it was an impossibly large computation that could not be
 completed: only partial computations by tectonic region types were performed, supplemented by a large amount of manual postprocessing.
-Nowadays it is a routine computation that the engine can performs in a few hours in our cluster.
+Nowadays it is a routine computation that the engine can perform in a few hours in our cluster.
 Still, even if the core computation is small for today standards, the output generation part is still huge and challenging.
 Here are the figures: